07akioni/evtd/README.md

 # evtd
-Event delegation with native events and extended events.
+Event delegation with native events and extended events in a small library.

+(Only 300 lines of codes)
 ## Docs
 [evtd](https://evtd.vercel.app/)